I will try to mimic marcoasd 's thread from last year and do a report of my run from this year's RBY Invitational.

 ROUND 1 VS PEASOUNAY

 Peasounay and I go way back.
 We started out around the same time on the ladder more than 10 years ago at this point and became freinds.
 We grew up in this game together.
 We have been practicing with each other for our first tournaments which we joined back then on PokemonPerfect and climbed the rankings there together.
 Eventually we competed for tournament victories and became rivals in a competitive sense.
 There are a lot of memories for me connected to Peasounay and I have nothing but the utmost respect for him and his skills.
 In my opinion he is one of the all-time great RBY-Players and he is proving it to this day.
 Winning the Global Championship is a monumental achievement and he did it not only twice but 7 years apart - it's one thing to be amoungst the best in 2017 but still showing up like that in 2024 cannot be overstated, a lot has changed in the meantime, but greatness does not go away.
-And right now he can almost smell victory in RBY Cup.
+And right now he can almost smell victory in RBY Cup (as he is in the semifinals at the time of writing this section).

 If I write a long paragraph like that just as an introduction, it is no surpirse that facing Peasounay is very special for me and I was always hoping to some day meet him again.
 So when the tiers got assigned for Round 1 of Invitational and we both ended up in tier 2 the chances of us meeting were as good as they get and I can honeslty say that I was glad to be put in that situation.
 Fate did it's thing and we got paired.
 I was excited to play my friend and RBY legend again.

 I knew what I had on my hands here and it was not going to be easy.
 But I also knew I can beat him.
 After all, our games were always close but historically I think I have beaten him more than he has beaten me (I am not sure though, I do not keep track).
-So despite everything I did not prepare specifically or thoroughly for the matchup.
+Despite everything, I did not prepare specifically or thoroughly for the matchup.
 My main focus was on bringing one Rhydon-, Cloyster- and Zapdos Team respectively (if possible with changing leads) and play well.
-I simply decided to use what I feel are currently the 3 most solid Rhydon-, Cloyster- and Zapdos-Teams respectively.
+I simply decided to use what I feel are currently the 3 most solid Rhydon-, Cloyster- and Zapdos-Teams respectively or at least the ones that I felt most comfortable using.

 Game 1